 Playbooks · Speed-to-lead · Set & show rates

-$25M+ deployed with an operator’s scrutiny — every dollar defends itself or gets reallocated.
-Founder-honed cost discipline: I have signed both sides of the check.
+$25M+ deployed with an operator’s scrutiny, every dollar defends itself or gets reallocated.
+Founder-honed cost discipline: I've signed both sides of the check.

 Forecasting · CAC / LTV · Vendor ROI

-Hired, structured, and led in-house teams and agency benches.
-High standards, clear goals, no micromanagement — the people who have worked for me say so on the record.
+I've hired, structured, and led in-house teams and agency benches.
+High standards, clear goals, no micromanagement, the people who've worked for me say so on the record.

 Org design · Agency oversight · Performance cadence